Specialization of N\'eron-Severi groups in positive characteristic: Proof of Theorem -

-\subsubsection{Step 1: De Jong's alterations theorem}
+\subsubsection{Step 1: de Jong's alterations theorem}

-First one reduces to the situation where$f$ has geometrically connected fibres (this hypothesis is used in \ref{trace} to apply Poincare duality).
-By \cite[X, Proposition 1.2]{EGA} and replacing $X$ with a finite \etale cover (\ref{etale cover}), one can assume that $f:Y\rightarrow X$ decomposes in a disjoint union of morphisms $f_i:Y_i\rightarrow X$ with geometrically connected fibres.
+First one reduces to the situation where$f$ has geometrically connected fibres (this hypothesis is used in \ref{trace} to apply Poincar\'e duality).
+By \cite[X, Proposition 1.2]{SGA1} and replacing $X$ with a finite étale cover (\ref{etale cover}), one can assume that $f:Y\rightarrow X$ decomposes in a disjoint union of morphisms $f_i:Y_i\rightarrow X$ with geometrically connected fibres.
 Since for every (not necessarily closed) point $x\in X$ there are natural decompositions

 one may work with each $f_i:Y_i\rightarrow X$ separately and hence assume that $f:Y\rightarrow X$ has geometrically connected fibres.